yureek/S-HealthStack.github.io/pages/developer-guide/content-creation/publish-survey.md

 To schedule and publish a survey using the web portal:

 1. Refer to [Scheduling and Publishing a Survey](../../portal-guide/content-creation/publishing-a-survey.md) in the web portal user guide.

-## API Endpoints

-To schedule and publish a survey using the API endpoints:

-1. Refer to `PATCH /projects/{projectId}/tasks/{taskId}` in [Study API Endpoints](../../api-reference/study-api-endpoints.md) in the API reference.